Catalonia crisis: Rajoy urges removal of region's leaders

 The crisis threatens to fracture Spain, one of the European Union's principal members, and has prompted mass public protests in Catalonia and elsewhere.

-Pro-independence protesters are expected to hold another demonstration in the center of Barcelona, Catalonia's regional capital, later Saturday.
+Hours after Rajoy's speech, large crowds of pro-independence protesters gathered in the center of Barcelona, Catalonia's regional capital, chanting and waving Catalan flags.

 A spokesman for the Catalan regional government said Puigdemont would attend the rally and was expected to deliver a message Saturday evening.